LeoColman/Petals/README.md

 alt="Get it on Play Store"
 height="80">](https://play.google.com/store/apps/details?id=br.com.colman.petals)

+### ⚠️ The Google Play Store version contains advertisements

+For an ad free experience download the app either from F-Droid or from the Releases Page.

 ## Translations
 Translations are hosted at Weblate.
 You can contribute to your language [here](https://hosted.weblate.org/engage/petals-app)